 - No payments or very few payments are made at the beginning of the life of the loan

 An example of this type of fraud would be identity theft, in which someone’s personally identifiable information (SSN, DOB, etc.) has been stolen and is subsequently used in an online credit card application.

 There can be a combination of both first-party fraud and third-party fraud.
 An example of mixed-party fraud is the use of a synthetic identity.
 Synthetic identity fraud is similar to identity theft, but the information used is fictitious.
 The perpetrator may take pieces of information from a variety of parties to create a new identity and then use the synthetic identity to apply for credit.

 Want to learn more?

 Defining and identifying fraud is just the tip of the iceberg.
-Our MLX Consulting team recently finalized an eBook that not only goes more in depth defining fraud, but also details various approached for assessing fraud as well as fraud scores and common techniques used in development.
+We recently finalized an eBook that not only goes more in depth defining fraud, but also details various approached for assessing fraud as well as fraud scores and common techniques used in development.

 To download a copy of our complimentary eBook, please click the button below.